-Do you want to force a strong password on users in WordPress?
+Do you want to force users to use a strong password on your WordPress site?

 In this article, we’ll show you how to force a strong password on users in WordPress and improve website security.